boraneak/bidstreet/README.md

 #### Authentication

 - Provides sign-in and sign-out functionality.
-- Implements user authentication and authorization using JWT tokens.
+- Implements user authentication and authorization using JWT.

 #### User Management